red445992/ml-portfolio/chap1/theoriesNotes/CoreDefination.md

  ii.
 Classification: Classification predicts the likelihood that something belongs to a category or not.
 Unlike regression model whose output is a numeric value, classification gives output either 0 (false) or 1 (True).
 For example classification helps to classify whether a mail is spam or not.
  There are also two typess of classification : Binary Classification, Multiclass classification.
 Lets Understand it as: There is a model which predicts rainfall based on the given inputs.
 With binary classification the model predicts either it rains or no rain.
 Basically a yes or no statement.
 But with Multi class classification model can predicts either rain, hail or snow basically multiple possibilities.

+ # Unsupervised Learning
+ Unsupervised Learning help model predict by giving datas that doesnt contain correct answers.
+It make predicitions by making patterns among the datas.
+The famous method for unsupervised learning is Clustering.

+ # Reinforcement Learning
+ Reinforcement learning is a process where a model learn by make decisions by interacting with environments and trying to maximize rewards over time.

+ # Generative AI
+ Generative AI is a class of models that help to generate content based on user inputs.
+On high level generative AI works studying the patterns in the data and model try to mimic the data it trained on.
+ The classy example of GENAI is that comedian trying to intimate people based on their behaviour.